 Be totally present in your physicality and activate your senses.

 Be an antenna for sensory information through these channels, directly into your body and not via your intellect.
-Try to stop judging, criticising, analysing, reflecting, and rationalising about all of your experiences.
+Try to stop judging, criticizing, analyzing, reflecting, and rationalizing about all of your experiences.
 By insisting upon engaging the mind as the first point of call (as so many of us have been programmed to do, from such a young age), you are preventing your body’s own true response from rising up to the surface.

 Your body has a wisdom of its own, which is directly connected to the sacred feminine.